 We are required to comply with the FCPA, UK Bribery Act of 2010 and other U.S. and foreign anti-corruption laws, which prohibit companies from engaging in bribery including corruptly or improperly offering, promising, or providing money or anything else of value to foreign officials and certain other recipients.
 In addition, the FCPA imposes certain books, records and accounting control obligations on public companies and other issuers.
 We operate in parts of the world in which corruption can be common and compliance with anti-bribery laws may conflict with local customs and practices.
 Our global operations face the risk of unauthorized payments or offers being made by employees, consultants, sales agents and other business partners outside of our control or without our authorization.
 It is our policy to implement safeguards (including mandatory training) to prohibit these practices by our employees and business partners with respect to our operations.
 However, irrespective of these safeguards, or as a result of monitoring compliance with such safeguards, it is possible that we or certain other parties may discover or receive information at some point that certain employees, consultants, sales agents, or other business partners may have engaged in corrupt conduct for which we might be held responsible.
 Violations of the FCPA or other foreign anti-corruption laws may result in restatements of, or irregularities in, our financial statements as well as severe criminal or civil sanctions, and we may be subject to other liabilities, which could negatively affect our business, operating results and financial condition.
 In some cases, companies that violate the FCPA may be debarred by the U.S. government and/or lose their U.S. export privileges.
 Changes in anti-corruption laws or enforcement priorities could also result in increased compliance requirements and related costs which could adversely affect our business, financial condition and results of operations.
-In addition, the U.S. or other governments may seek to hold us liable for FCPA violations or violations of other anti-corruption laws committed by companies in which we invest or that we acquired or will acquire.
+In addition, the U.S. or other governments may seek to h